mohammad-reza-k/Trellomize/README.md

 # Trellomize
-A simple terminal app like Terrelo.
+A simple terminal app like Trello.